Alejogb1/job-board/blog-data/camera-pose-estimation-accuracy-with-aruco-board.md

 id: "camera-pose-estimation-accuracy-with-aruco-board"
 ---

-Okay so camera pose estimation accuracy using an ArUco board eh been there done that bought the t-shirt well more like built the entire system from scratch only to realize my t-shirt was inside out the whole time but we'll get to that
+ so camera pose estimation accuracy using an ArUco board eh been there done that bought the t-shirt well more like built the entire system from scratch only to realize my t-shirt was inside out the whole time but we'll get to that

 Let's dive right in you're talking about the classic problem of figuring out where a camera is in 3D space relative to a known ArUco marker board and yeah accuracy is paramount otherwise your augmented reality dream becomes a shaky distorted mess and nobody wants that believe me